 The Trust creates Shares at such times and for such periods as determined by the Sponsor, but only in one or more whole Baskets.
 A Basket equals 100 Shares.
-As of December 31, 2021, each Share represented approximately 0.8687 ETC. See "-Description of Creation of Shares."
+As of December 31, 2022, each Share represented approximately 0.8462 ETC. See "-Description of Creation of Shares."
 The creation of a Basket requires the delivery to the Trust of the number of ETC represented by one Share immediately prior to such creation multiplied by 100.
-The Trust may from time to time halt creations for a variety of reasons, including in connection forks, airdrops and other similar occurrences.
+The Trust may from time to time halt creations, including for extended periods of time, for a variety of reasons, including in connection with forks, airdrops and other similar occurrences.